-DRAWING KEY ELEMENT KEY ISSUES / CONSIDERATIONS

-Township Valuable agricultural land adjacent township boundary needs to be Boundary protected from residential land use encroachment.

-Macalister Irrigation District Sewer Treatment Buffer Housing opportunities are constrained by the Macalister River, the Macalister Irrigation district, sewerage treatment and industrial buffers directing expansion of the township northward.

-ilidustriai bullets LSIO + Flood Overlay Environmental and land constraints such as drainage development costs and feasibility and to development potential of zoned general residential land.

-Area affected by poor drainage landowner motivation, present barriers to development of otherwise suitable land.
+Directing & unlocking growth DRAWING KEY ELEMENT) KEY ISSUES / CONSIDERATIONS Township Boundary Valuable agricultural land adjacent township boundary needs to be protected from residential land use encroachment.
+Constrained Residential land with subdivision potential Drainage issues and associated development costs have stifled new residential development and land release opportunities, resulting in a current shortage of residential land available to the market and forcing some residents to relocate from Maffra to other towns, such as nearby Stratford.
+Macalister Irrigation District Sewer Treatment Buffer Industrial Buffers Housing opportunities are constrained by the Macalister River, the Macalister Irrigation district, sewerage treatment and industrial buffers directing expansion of the township northward.
+LSIO + Flood Overlay Area affected by poor drainage Environmental and land constraints such as drainage, development costs and feasibility, and landowner motivation, present barriers to development of otherwise suitable land.
 Bushfire Management Greater exposure to bushfire risk, will need to be addressed through creation of buffers and/or edge roads.
-Ridgeline Significant slope adjacent Boisdale Street (to the west) presents challenges to development potential of zoned general residential land
+Ridgeline Significant slope adjacent Boisdale Street (to the west) presents challenges to development potential of zoned general residential land.